Kaiser-Yang/vimwiki/programming/theMissingSemesterNotes.md

 `git branch -f branch_name` can move the branch to `HEAD` forcedly.

-`git revert` can cancel modifications too.
+`git revert` can cancel modifications.
 This will create a new commit to cancel modifications rather than change the `HEAD` to earlier commit compared with `git reset`. `git revert HEAD` means revert the last change.
+Note that this will only cancel the commit you specify, the commits before it or after it will be remained.
+Or you can use `git revert <left>^...<right>` to revert the commits between `left` and `right`.
+And this will leave more than one commit (depending on how many commits you revert).
+If you just want to leave one commit, you can use `git revert -n <left>^...<right>` to revert but not commit after reversion, you can use `git commit` to create just one commit.

 When using `git checkout -b`, you can specify the remote branch which is related with you local branch.
-For example, `git checkout -b local_branch o/remote_branch` will let your local branch be related with your remote branch when you create it.
-If you have already created a branch, you can use `git branch -u o/remote_branch local_branch` to let your local branch related with your remote branch.
+For example, `git checkout -b local_branch origin/remote_branch` will let your local branch be related with your remote branch when you create it.
+If you have already created a branch, you can use `git branch -u origin/remote_branch local_branch` to let your local branch related with your remote branch.

-`git push origin <source>:<destination>` can push local branch `source` to specified remote branch `destination`.
+`git push origin <source>:<destination>` can push the local branch `source` to the specified remote branch `destination`.

-`git pull origin` or `git fetch origin` is similar with `git push origin` except the branch position is different. `git pull origin` or `git fetch origin`'s first branch if remote rather than local.
+`git pull origin` or `git fetch origin` is similar with `git push origin` except the branch position is different. `git pull origin` or `git fetch origin`'s first branch is a remote branch rather than a local branch.

 For `git push origin :foo`, it will remove the remote `foo` branch.
 For `git pull origin :foo` will create a local branch called `foo`.

-Sometimes, when you have done a commit, you figure out that there is a little thing you need do such as removing an empty line, you can use the commands below to do a quick fix (I used to use `git rebase -i` which is slow and annoying):
+Sometimes, when you have done a commit, you figure out that there is a little thing you need do, such as removing an empty line, you can use the commands below to do a quick fix (I used to use `git rebase -i` which is slow and annoying):

 ```git
 git add .
 git commit --amend --no-edit
 ```

-If you have add files to your `git`, but you want to see what the differences before you commit, you can use `git diff --staged` to do that.
+If you have added files to your `git`, but you want to see what the differences before your commit, you can use `git diff --staged` to do that.

-If you only want to undo specified files you can use `git checkout [hash] -- path/to/files` (After this, you usually need re-commit).
+If you only want to undo specified files you can use `git checkout [hash] path/to/files` (After this, you usually need re-commit).

 ![](https://raw.githubusercontent.com/Kaiser-Yang/image-hosting-site/main/20240421-20250421/20240425212110.png)